Student Services Librarian

 This guide is designed to help you identify sources for your Annotated Bibliography.

 For a comprehensive listing of scholarly search tools, visit the UC Davis Library website.

-See Coronavirus: Library Resources and Services for details about service changes for Fall Quarter 2020.
+See Coronavirus: Library Resources and Services for the latest details about accessing services and spaces.

 Consider these questions as you begin your information research:

 1. Topic/Research Question: What do you already know?
 What do you want to investigate?

 2. Sources: What types of information would inform your thinking?